 When I was in Vienna, I just could not get enough of the famous Wiener schnitzel.
 Its name derives from the German word for Vienna, Wien.
 Something or someone from Vienna, is called, Wiener, while schnitzel means cutlet and the traditional meat used for schnitzel in Vienna is veal.
 When different meats like chicken or pork are used the name Wiener is normally dropped from the title of the dish.
 Schnitzel is popular in most countries that once formed the Austro-Hungarian Empire and there are several variations.

 Schnitzel is often served with a side of french fries or potato salad and garnished with a lemon wedge and parsley.
 My preferred condiment to accompany schnitzel is homemade dill & garlic pickles.

 To help me reminisce about eating schnitzel in Eastern Europe I like to select a typically regional beverage to pair with it.
 My preferences are the Czech Pilsner Urquell, Budweiser Budvar (marketed as Czechvar in the US), or the Slovak Golden Pheasant.
 Of course, in Vienna, wine is more popular, and I’d suggest one of their exquisite local Rieslings from the Wachau valley.

 Wiener Schnitzel (Veal, Pork or Chicken)

 - 1 pork or veal tenderloin or 2 boneless skinless chicken breast halves

 - ½ cup bread crumbs

 - 2 eggs, beaten

-- Pound with meat mallet between plastic wrap until evenly ¼ inch thin
+- Pound with meat mallet between plastic wrap or parchment until evenly ¼ inch thin

 - Rub meat pieces with seasoning mixture